ComputationalDesignLab/aircraft-design/book/example_aircraft.md

 **Mission Profile**:

 Below image depicts the mission profile created using some of the above requirements.
-Note that it also includes a reserve mission (red lines) to account for additional fuel according to 14 CFR Part 23.
+Note that it also includes a reserve mission (red lines) to account for additional fuel according to CFR [Part 91.151](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91#91.151) and [Part 91.167](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91#91.167).

 <div style="width:70%; margin: auto;">